Lucas Cranach the Elder: Religious subjects

 Cranach's religious subjects reflect the development of the Protestant Reformation, and its attitudes to religious images.
 In his early career, he painted several Madonnas; his first woodcut (1505) represents the Virgin and three saints in prayer before a crucifix.
+Between 1517 and 1519, he painted an altarpiece for the Altar of Mary at Naumburg Cathedral.
+The central panel, which depicted the Virgin Mary was destroyed in 1541 during the protestant Bilderstorm.
 Later on he painted the marriage of St. Catherine, a series of martyrdoms, and scenes from the Passion.

 After 1517 he occasionally illustrated the old subjects, but he also gave expression to some of the thoughts of the Reformers, although his portraits of reformers were more common than paintings of religious scenes.
 In a picture of 1518, where a dying man offers "his soul to God, his body to earth, and his worldly goods to his relations", the soul rises to meet the Trinity in heaven, and salvation is clearly shown to depend on faith and not on good works.

 Other works of this period deal with sin and divine grace.
 One shows Adam sitting between John the Baptist and a prophet at the foot of a tree.
 To the left God produces the tables of the law, Adam and Eve taste the forbidden fruit, the serpent raises its head, and punishment manifests in the shape of death and the realm of Satan.
 To the right, the Conception, Crucifixion and Resurrection symbolize redemption, and this is duly impressed on Adam by John the Baptist.
 There are two examples of this composition in the galleries of Gotha and Prague, both of them dated 1529.
 His workshop made an altarpiece with a Crucifixion scene in the centre which is now in the Kreuzkirche, Hanover.